History Banner Image

 The fully renovated and expanded library opened on March 6, 1999.

 Be amazed by photos from the 1990's compared to today!
 Watch GPL grow from 4,000 to 17,000 sq. ft.!
+Click on links for photos - or see video below.

-We thank all who made this possible:
+We thank all who made this transformation possible in the 1990's:

 • Town of Groton Trust Commissioners, John H. Robbins Library Trust